 My dog is constantly scratching and biting himself and losing hair a concerning situation faced by many pet owners.
 This persistent and distressing behavior in dogs often indicates an underlying issue affecting their skin and overall well-being.
 Observing our beloved furry companions in discomfort prompts us to seek a deeper understanding of the potential causes and effective strategies to alleviate their suffering.

 Pets are an integral part of our lives, providing companionship, joy, and unconditional love.
 However, when we witness our dog relentlessly scratching and biting, resulting in hair loss, it raises alarm and prompts the need for immediate attention.
 Understanding the root causes of this distressing behavior is crucial to ensure the best possible care for our canine friends, addressing their discomfort and improving their quality of life.
-My dog is constantly scratching and biting himself and losing hair serves as a starting point for delving into the various aspects of this concerning issue.

 Understanding the Signs and Symptoms